 Every TalkingGig offers unique insights into the life, work and culture of an artist, mixing conversation with intimate musical performance, questions from the audience and sometimes visuals.
 It’s an immersive ride into another world, a chance to get close and personal with some of the musicians you love and hear them talk about their countries, cultures, instruments and influences, illustrating their words with unique performances of their best known songs.

 TalkingGigs are hosted by highly entertaining and knowledgeable writers and music specialists.
 The aim is to achieve the perfect balance between music, conversation, visuals and audience involvement.
 It’s all about discovering new worlds, new stories and hearing music in a way you’ve never heard it before … that's both fun and informative.

 Since launching in the summer of 2014, TalkingGigs have featured some A-list guests, including Abdallah ag Alhousseyni from Tinariwen, Bassekou Kouyate, Vieux Farka Toure, Songhoy Blues, Emmanuel Jal, Souad Massi, Robyn Hitchcock, Sam Lee, Jim Moray, Aurelio, Mor Karbasi, Dobet Gnahore and many others.

 We are continuing to collaborate with other organisations in Sheffield and other UK cities, including Bristol and London and are continuing to develop the TalkingGigs format, taking it into new realms, including online film, radio and TV.
-And we even hope to put together a "TalkingGigs Tour" next year!
+And we even hope to put together a "TalkingGigs Tour" some time.

 So there are exciting times ahead.
 If you want to find out more, write to Charles Ritchie at email@example.com or join our mailing list (on the Home or Contact pages).